Software Engineering: A Modern Approach

 }

 First, this class has a private default constructor.
-Consequently, a
+Consequently,

-create a new instance using new Logger()
+any code outside the class that tries to create a new instance using

 static attribute holds the single instance of the class.
 When client